hsiehchungting/Jetson-nano/Remote-VINO/README.md

 </p>

 # VINO-VNC Server
-This is a way help you can use vino remote control your nano
+This is a way help you can remote control your nano by vino.

 # install vino